Bottom Line Up Front

 Each sector covers a variety of industries (for example, Communications Services includes Diversified Telecommunication Services, Wireless Telecommunication Services, Entertainment, Media and Interactive Media & Services).

-If you’re new to investing or interested in an online tool that has pre-built customizable portfolios, you can get started on your own with Navy Federal Financial Group’s Digital Investor.
-Or, you can consult one of our financial advisors about how to get started or to get help in reviewing your existing plan, if you have one.
+If you’re new to investing or interested in an online tool that has pre-built customizable portfolios, you can get started on your own with Navy Federal Investment Services Digital Investor.1 Or, you can consult one of our financial advisors about how to get started or to get help in reviewing your existing plan, if you have one.

 They’ll look at your whole financial picture, review your investing strategy and help you adjust it.
 To find an advisor in your area, visit our Contact Us page or call 877-221-8108.